Ashford International truckstop

-A dedicated truckstop built close to the M20 as it approaches Folkestone, rebuilt in 2021.
+A dedicated truckstop built close to the M20 as it approaches Folkestone, which was rebuilt in 2021.

-Catering: Bar, Coffee Bar, Restaurant Shops: Truck Stop Shop Amenities: Secure HGV Parking, Free Cash Machine, Gaming Area, Gym, Laundry Facilities, Showers, Accommodation Charging Points: NomadPower 22kW CEE 5 Pin
+Catering: Bar, Coffee Bar, Restaurant Shops: Shop Amenities: Secure HGV Parking, Accommodation, Free Cash Machine, Gaming Area, Gym, Laundry Facilities, Showers, LPW Truck Wash Outdoor Space: Busy truckstop with little grass space; pedestrian footpath connections Charging Points: NomadPower 22kW CEE 5 Pin

-First 2 hours free for all vehicles, after which cars and vans must pay £19 and HGVs must pay £32.50 per 24 hour period, which includes a £6 food voucher.
+First 2 hours free for all vehicles, after which cars and vans must pay £21.50 and HGVs £35, which includes a £6 food voucher.

 Prices are paid in the amenity building or by booking a space via the MyTruckParking website.